sebastianv89/master-thesis/README.md

 # Master Thesis

-Thesis submitted in conformity with the requirements for the degree of /Master of Science/ in /Information Security Technology/ at the /Eindhoven University of Technology/.
+Thesis submitted in conformity with the requirements for the degree of *Master of Science* in *Information Security Technology* at the *Eindhoven University of Technology*.

 Supervisors: